-Only enrolled BYU-Idaho students admitted to a track may live in approved housing.
-Online-only, Pathway, and Continuing Education students are not eligible for approved housing.
+BYU-Idaho students admitted to a track and Online students may live in approved housing.
+Pathway and Continuing Education students are not eligible for approved housing.

 Student Living teaches, encourages, and inspires students to take more responsibility for themselves, roommates, and neighbors in the apartment complex.
 The three guiding principles of Student Living are:

 - Love - genuine love and concern for one another invites the spirit and fosters unity in the apartment.